5436 Peru St. #1

 6. You can wait for someone to forward you an email …and then spend half a day on the internet trying to validate it or being put on “hold” with the appropriate agency.

 At AMRA, we know that every one of our nation’s two million military retirees is unique.
-Some, who have the luxury of benefits from a “second career,” have a larger economic cushion than others.
+Some, who have benefits from a “second career,” have a larger economic cushion than others.
 The majority, however, do not have as many resources; their pensions, entitlements and survivor benefits are crucial.
 Many moved upon retirement and are no longer living near a military installation, or their base was closed; over time this puts them at a disadvantage.
 “Gray Area” retirees, Guard and Reserve retirees not yet collecting their pensions, often move on to other careers; again, time and location work against them when trying to keep up on retiree information.
 Retirees with limited mobility and/or without internet access have limited access to information.
 Sadly, every month, AMRA HQ gets calls that a member has passed away.
 Invariably, the surviving spouse is not only unprepared for this eventuality, but is unfamiliar with the agencies which need to be contacted.

 Many military retirees assume that their retiree benefits and entitlements are set in stone.
 Sadly, this is far from true.
 The GI Bill, TRICARE health care options and even how military retirements are calculated are all being examined as “fat” to be trimmed.
 As a result of the current military situation, Congress’s attention to “fresh” veterans sometimes benefits us “seasoned” veterans as programs are added or expanded; sometimes not.
 Where can you find out which changes apply to retirees, surviving spouses or the 100% disabled/medically retired?